 The training rotates around the performance.
-If we see the definition of training, it says that the training is a planned process to modify attitude, knowledge, or skill through learning experiences to achieve effective performance in an activity or range of activities, to satisfy, needs of organisation.
+If we see the definition of training, it says that training is a planned process to modify attitude, knowledge, or skill through learning experiences to achieve effective performance in an activity or range of activities, to satisfy, the needs of the organisation.
 The training is based on Desired Performance.
 Every organisation expects that the people working in the organisation should perform up to the desired level.
-Hence while establishing or defining an auditing system we need to start the process of auditing or evaluation from the initial stage that is at the beginning of Training Needs Analysis.
-When we say, auditing, it is assessment of something, with some initially defined parameters or standards.
+Hence while establishing or defining an auditing system we need to start the process of auditing or evaluation from the initial stage which is at the beginning of Training Needs Analysis.
+When we say, auditing, it is an assessment of something, with some initially defined parameters or standards.
 Thus, evaluation of training, which is defined as, the assessment of the total value of a training system, training course, or programme, in social as well as financial terms.
 Evaluation differs from validation in that it attempts to assess the overall value of the course or programme, and not just the achievement of its laid-down objectives.
 The term is also used in the general judgmental sense of the continuous monitoring of a programme or of the training function.

 The auditing system or the evaluation of training thus starts with training needs analysis.
-The step one of auditing is identifying, establishing, and defining the standards of performance of a job doer.
-The basic standards may be about physical environment, working environment and knowledge, skills, attitude, and competencies required for the job doer to perform the job up to the desired level.
-In training we use desired level of performance frequently, it means we have expected and decided some level of performance from the job doer.
+Step one of auditing is identifying, establishing, and defining the standards of performance of a job doer.
+The basic standards may be about the physical environment, working environment and knowledge, skills, attitude, and competencies required for the job doer to perform the job up to the desired level.
+In training, we use the desired level of performance frequently, which means we have expected and decided on some level of performance from the job-doer.

 This is the basic parameter which we need to establish at the time of training needs analysis.
 This becomes the base for the auditing system.
 In the training needs analysis after identifying, defining, and establishing these standards of performance, we find out the level of actual performance of the job doer.
-This gap of desired and actual level we fulfil with the help of improving work environment, physical environment or provide training for modifying knowledge, skills, attitude, and competencies.
+This gap between desired and actual level we fulfil with the help of improving the work environment, and physical environment or providing training for modifying knowledge, skills, attitude, and competencies.

-Easterby, Smith, Hamblin, and Kirkpatrick have developed some model of evaluation of training.
-These models together can be used for evaluation of training.
-Purpose for Evaluation based on the concepts of Easterby-Smith and Level of Evaluation based on the concepts of Hamblin and Kirkpatrick give us a matrix.
-Based on purpose of evaluation and level of evaluation we can get an evaluation matrix.
-This EoT matrix can be used to define the auditing systems.
+Easterby, Smith, Hamblin, and Kirkpatrick have developed some models of evaluation of training.
+These models together can be used for the evaluation of training.
+The purpose for Evaluation based on the concepts of Easterby-Smith and the Level of Evaluation based on the concepts of Hamblin and Kirkpatrick gives us a matrix.
+Based on the purpose of evaluation and level of evaluation we can get an evaluation matrix.
+This EoT matrix can be used to define auditing systems.

 EoT MATRIX Learning Processes Proving Learning & Development Improving L&D Interventions Monitoring Learning & Development

 Level 1: Reaction L-1 P-1 I-1 M-1

 Level 2: Learning Outcomes L-2 P-2 I-2 M-2

-Level 3: Job Performance L-3 P-3 I-3 M-3
+Level 3: Job Performance L-3 P-3 1-3 M-3

 Level 4: Results Achieved L-4 P-4 1-4 M-4